Beer Path Problems in Temporal Graphs: Introduction

 In Section~\ref{sec:preprocessing}, we propose preprocessing methods for answering beer path queries faster.
 For EABP and LDBP, this is achieved through the precomputation of selected non-dominated paths in the graph.
-For FBP and SBP, we utilize the graph transformation proposed by~\cite{Path_Wu}.
-For FBP, this offers a speedup compared to the algorithm of Section~\ref{sec:algo}.
-For SBP, no speedup is achieved, but we obtain a one-to-all SBP algorithm, which is significant because the respective algorithm of Section~\ref{sec:algo} only runs for a specific source and target.
+For FBP and SBP, we utilize the transformation proposed by Wu et al.~\cite{Path_Wu} to convert a temporal graph to a static graph.
+We remark that the query time achieved for SBP is faster than the respective algorithm of Section~\ref{sec:algo} only for graphs with strictly positive traversal times.
+See Table~\ref{tab:results_2} for a synopsis of these results.